About Us

 Who We Are

-This website was written in collaboration by Richard Yetter Chappell, Darius Meissner, and William MacAskill.
+This textbook was written in collaboration by Richard Yetter Chappell, Darius Meissner, and William MacAskill.

 Thanks to Boris Yakubchik—and previously, James Aung—for website design and management.